NAME, AFFILIATION AND OBJECTS

 In cases of dispute as to the interpretation of the Constitution, the committee will decide the meaning.

-Facilities for members, other than the supply of tennis balls, are supplied by King’s House School and the Club accepts no responsibility for said facilities.
+Facilities for members, other than the supply of tennis balls, are supplied by St. Paul's School and the Club accepts no responsibility for said facilities.

 This Constitution, and any subsequent amendments, shall be brought to the notice of CSSC.